FatulM/shamsi_date/README.md

 Jalali and Gregorian objects are immutable.
 So using operators and methods will give you  new object and does not manipulate the object in place, like String objects.
 Almost all other objects in shamsi_date library are immutable too.

 You can access `year`, `month`, `day`, `hour`, `minute`, `second` and `millisecond` through getters on Jalali or Gregorian dates.
 You can get week day number of Jalali and Gregorian by using `weekDay` getter.
 Week days range from 1 to 7.
 Jalali week starts with `Shanbe` and Gregorian week starts with `Monday`.
 Month length can be accessed using `monthLength` getter.
 Month length is sensitive to leap years. you can check if the year is a leap year by `isLeapYear()` method.
-Julian day number is also accessible through `julianDayNumber` getter. for example:
+Julian day number is also accessible through `julianDayNumber` getter.
+You can get day of year using `dayOfYear` getter. for example:

 ```dart
 Jalali j = Jalali(1397, 5, 6, 12, 56, 34, 585);